Prince Leopold, Duke of Albany: Marriage

 The Marriage of the Duke of Albany by James Dromgole Linton.
-The painting was commissioned by the grieving Queen Victoria in 1885, after Leopold's death.
+The painting was commissioned by Queen Victoria but was finished in 1885 after Leopold's death.

 Leopold, stifled by the desire of Queen Victoria to keep him at home, saw marriage as his only hope of independence.
 Due to his haemophilia, he had difficulty finding a wife.
 He was acquainted with Alice Liddell, the daughter of Henry Liddell, the Vice-Chancellor of Oxford for whom Lewis Carroll wrote Alice's Adventures in Wonderland.
 Leopold was the godfather of Alice's second son, who was named after him.
 It has been suggested that he considered marrying her, though others suggest that he preferred her sister Edith (for whom he later served as pallbearer on 30 June 1876).

 Leopold also considered his second cousin Princess Frederica of Hanover as a bride; they instead became lifelong friends and confidants.
 Other royal and aristocratic women he pursued included heiress Daisy Maynard, Princess Elisabeth of Hesse-Kassel, Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg, Princess Stéphanie of Belgium and Princess Victoria of Baden.
 Leopold was very fond of Mary Baring, daughter of Lord Ashburton, but though she was equally fond of him, at 19, she felt she was too young to marry.

 After rejection from these women, Victoria stepped in to bar what she saw as unsuitable possibilities.
 Insisting that the children of British monarchs should marry into other reigning Protestant families, Victoria suggested a meeting with Princess Helen Frederica, the daughter of George Victor, reigning Prince of Waldeck-Pyrmont, one of whose daughters had already married King William III of the Netherlands.
 On 27 April 1882, Leopold and Helen were married at St George's Chapel at Windsor Castle, and his income was raised by parliament to £25,000.
 They enjoyed a happy, albeit brief marriage.
 In 1883, Leopold became a father when his wife gave birth to a daughter, Alice.
 However, he did not live to see the birth of his son, Charles Edward.